davidtreth/marsglaciers/README.txt

 mmc1_Souness_alldata.csv
 ========================
-The Souness objects with locations in the equicylindrical system
+The Souness objects with locations in the equicylindrical system.
+This has a small number of changes made in Sept 2016 after I discovered I had incorrectly assigned a few HRSC tiles.

 SounessCatalog_ROIs_shp_allMEqCyl_lat0_40.py
 ============================================